Primary and Secondary Education

-The Gadsden, Attalla and Etowah County school systems operate 36 schools with a combined enrollment of 16,178.
+The Gadsden, Attalla and Etowah County school systems operate 35 schools and 2 career technical centers, with a combined enrollment of 15,905 at the beginning of the 2014-15 school year.
 The school systems are accredited by the Southern Association of Colleges and Schools and the Alabama Department of Education.

 Computer-aided instruction begins in kindergarten.
 Programs in art, band, choral, drama, strings and graphic arts begin in elementary school and continue through high school; a number of these endeavors have won national awards of excellence.
 Sports programs have won state championships.
 Special programs are offered for both handicapped and gifted students.
-College credit is granted for advanced placement courses in high schools, which offer both advanced academic and career preparation diploma curricula.
+College credit is granted for advanced placement courses in high schools.
+Click here for infomation about career technical training.

-To graduate, a student must pass a minimum of four units each of Math, Science, English and Social Studies, as well as pass all sections of a comprehensive state exit exam.
-Average ACT test scores are at the national average.
+To graduate, a student must pass a minimum of four units each of Math, Science, English and Social Studies, as well as a Career Preparedness course which focuses on three integrated areas of instruction: academic planning and career development, financial literacy, and computer technology.

 Gadsden City Schools

 The system operates 8 elementary schools, 3 middle schools, a high school, a career technical center and an alternative school.
-Total enrollment is 5,331.
-The new Gadsden City High School offers extensive curricula in foreign languages; a full slate of Advanced Placement courses; enhanced fine arts classes including drama, photography, strings, and multiple instrumental performance ensembles; as well as more career-technical courses such as engineering technology, web page design and video technologies.
-For additional details, click www.gcs.k12.al.us.
+Total enrollment is 5,416.
+The Gadsden City High School offers extensive curricula in foreign languages; a full slate of Advanced Placement courses; enhanced fine arts classes including drama, photography, strings, and multiple instrumental performance ensembles; as well as more career-technical courses such as engineering technology, web page design and video technologies.
+For additional details, click www.gadsdentitans.com/why-choose-gchs.html.

 Attalla City Schools